Here’s a look at how GM John Schneider has done adding talent for Pete Carroll through 13 years:

-First round (B-)
+First round (C-)

-Summary: Maxwell earned a big contract after starting 17 games and the playoffs in 2013 and 2014.
-McCoy has missed the past three seasons with injuries after showing some promise as a rookie.
-Lane has been a special-teams dynamo and solid nickel back, but he had trouble staying healthy and did not live up to the extension the Hawks gave him in 2016.
+Summary: Maxwell earned a big contract after starting 17 games and the playoffs in 2013 and 2014; he then returned for the end of 2017.
+McCoy couldn’t stay healthy.
+Lane became a special-teams dynamo and solid nickel back, but he had trouble staying healthy and did not live up to the extension the Hawks gave him in 2016.
 Guy flamed out fast, aided by a suspension in his rookie year.
-Ware couldn’t stay healthy and also had a DUI — he has played well for Kansas City though.
+Ware couldn’t stay healthy and also had a DUI; he turned into a flash in the pan for Kansas City before getting hurt in 2017.
 Scott was an unlucky pick due to a heart issue, and Pinkins saw some playing time in 2015.
 The team kept Sokoli, a major project athlete, in 2015, but he didn’t make it past that.
-Hunt was the backup center in 2016 and could remain so.
-Of the 2017 picks, Tyson could displace Lane, but Senior looks like a wasted pick.
+The undersized Hunt became the backup center in 2016-19.
+Tyson didn’t stick, and Senior was a wasted pick.
 Martin helped the pass rush a little as a rookie and then was traded in 2019.
 Homer played well late in the 2019 season, was a non-factor in 2020 (sidelined by injury in the second half) but was huge on special teams in 2021.
 Swain made a few plays as a rookie in 2020 and turned into a solid No. 3 in 2021.

 GRADES BY POSITION